 I've watched my share of infomercials, but that has got to be the most unique three-step plan to riches that I've ever seen.
 We owe it to such creative minds to take a closer look at the geniuses responsible:

 Meet Jethro.
 He used to be a cell-phone salesman, but barely kept his family fed.
-Then one day he was sitting watching the tube, then up from his mind sprang a bungling ruse.
+Then one day he was watching YouTube, when up from his mind sprang a bungling ruse.
 Theory, that is.
 Zodiac killer.
 Big bucks.

 Unlike an episode of the Beverly Hillbillies, Jethro's whacky "my stepdad was the Zodiac" storyline didn't end after 30 minutes.
 In fact, there has now been more than a decade of his zaniness.
 Like a TV series, when ratings lag, a new character is added to the mix to renew interest from viewers.
 In Jethro's case, the new character was Kris Pickel, a reporter from Sacramento's CBS13 TV news.